What Are Barefoot Shoes? The Truth About Natural Footwear

 Quick Check: Is It Truly a Barefoot Shoe?

-zero-drop sole
+Zero-drop sole

-wide, foot-shaped toe box
+Wide, foot-shaped toe box

-thin, flexible sole
+Thin, flexible sole

-— if even one is missing, it’s not truly barefoot.
+If any of these are missing, it’s not truly barefoot.

 Benefits of Barefoot Shoes